 Eventually, they find their new home on the titular Watership Down but are soon forced to defend their home from a greater threat.

 Let’s get the bad stuff out of the way.
 Firstly, the animation was terrible, with character models being dull and hard to tell apart half the time.
-Movement was a particular problem with The rabbits’ movements are also also looked looking quite stiff and forced – especially during major fight scenes (of which there are a few).
+The rabbits’ movements also looked looking quite stiff and forced – especially during major fight scenes (of which there are a few).